blackflux/js-gardener/README.md

 Now configure your Badges.

+# Run Test Locally

+To run all tests locally

+    $ npm test

+and in debug mode with

+    $ npm test -- --debug

 # Structure

 **Folders** - Write your tests in the `test` and your code in the `lib` folder.
 Only test files of the format `test_*.js` are picked up.